-At Horton we offer both Math SL and Math Studies SL, to give students a choice between a pre-calculus type math course (Math SL) or a statistics based math course (Math Studies SL), which may be of more interest to students who wish to pursue a liberal arts program.
+At Horton we offer two different types of math courses (see “Course Registration” link at left) to give students a choice between a pre-calculus type math course or a statistics based math course which may be of more interest to students who wish to pursue a liberal arts program.

 A student graduating with an IB Diploma and higher level English, history or geography course will be extremely well prepared for to pursue the liberal arts in their post secondary studies.

 Will IB courses replace advanced courses at Horton?

 No, advanced courses will continue to be offered at Horton.
 However, sufficient enrollment is required in any course for it to be staffed and scheduled in the timetable.

 In what year does the IB program begin?

 The IB Diploma Program officially begins in Grade 11, however students will take diploma preparation courses in Grade 10 (Horton preIB) in order to prepare for IB courses.

 How is eligibility for the Grade 10 Diploma Preparation program determined?